redis/redis-doc/topics/modules-api-ref.md

 * **cmdname**: The Redis command to call.
 * **fmt**: A format specifier string for the command's arguments.
-Each of the arguments should be specified by a valid type specification:
+Each of the arguments should be specified by a valid type specification.
+The format specifier can also contain the modifiers `!`, `A` and `R` which don't have a corresponding argument.

     * `b` -- The argument is a buffer and is immediately followed by another argument that is the buffer's length.